peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 - was
 - wollen
 - Yacht, die
+- recyceln
-- Arbeiter, der
+- Gebiet, das
-- Tochter, die
+- Wolke, die

 ## Identical apart from two characters

-German words that can be formed by adding, replacing, or deleting 2 of the letters in the Dutch word (or vice versa, ignoring the articles), and that also largely have the same meaning.
+German words that can be formed by adding, replacing, or deleting 2 of the letters in the Dutch word
+(or vice versa, ignoring the articles), and that also largely have the same meaning.
+Reference point is the singular form for nouns, and the infinitive form for verbs.

+- Junge, der
 - Adresse, die
 - Antwort, die
 - Autorität, die